cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-current.md

 type: measurement
 layout: measurement_technique
 measurement_technique_id: 3
-excerpt: This technique uses a data logger and current transformers to take long-term measurements of electrical current (Amps) at one-hour intervals.
+excerpt: This technique uses a data logger and current transformers to take measurements of electrical current (Amps) at the electrical distribution system such as a panelboard at one-hour intervals.
 thumbnail_image: "/images/measurement-technique/electrical_current/2024_0410_electrical current MT_thumbnail.jpeg"
 associated_systems:
   - Air-cooled Chiller